michaelminicola/obsidian-pattern-matching/AI and The Human Brain.md

 ## Cognitive Augmentation Approaches

-**Brain's Approach**: Flexible, energy-efficient, few-shot, but limited capacity **AI's Approach**: Massive scale, consistent, fast, but narrow and data-hungry

-**Complementary Partnership**: Humans provide goals, context, and flexibility; AI provides scale, speed, and tireless pattern detection.
+The brain's approach to pattern matching is flexible, energy-efficient, and capable of few-shot learning, but limited by processing capacity.
+AI offers massive scale, consistent performance, and high speed, but remains narrowly focused and data-hungry.
+These systems form a complementary partnership where humans provide goals, context, and flexibility while AI provides scale, speed, and tireless pattern detection.

-## Other
+## Summary

 See [[PM in The Human Brain]] for biological details and [[PM in Technologies]] for computational methods.

+## References
+1. Yamins, D. L., & DiCarlo, J. J. (2016).
+Using goal-driven deep learning models to understand sensory cortex. _Nature Neuroscience_, 19(3), 356-365. https://doi.org/10.1038/nn.4244

+2. Lake, B. M., Salakhutdinov, R., & Tenenbaum, J. B. (2015).
+Human-level concept learning through probabilistic program induction. _Science_, 350(6266), 1332-1338. https://pubmed.ncbi.nlm.nih.gov/26659050/